-- From the Home screen of iPhone X or later or an iPad, swipe up from the bottom of the screen and pause slightly in the middle of the screen.
+- From the Home Screen of iPhone X or later or iPad, swipe up from the bottom of the screen and pause slightly in the middle of the screen.
 On iPhone 8 or earlier, double-click the Home button to show your most recently used apps.

 - Swipe right or left to find the app that you want to close.

 - Swipe up on the app's preview to close the app.

 * Under normal conditions, forcing an app to close is not necessary and does not make your device run faster.
 In fact, an app takes longer to open after a force close because it has to reload all of its data.

 Make sure you have enough storage

 If your device is low on storage, iOS or iPadOS automatically frees up space while installing an app, updating iOS or iPadOS, downloading music, recording videos, and more. iOS or iPadOS only removes items that can be downloaded again or that aren't needed anymore.

 You can check your device's storage in Settings > General > [Device] Storage.
 For best performance, try to maintain at least 1GB of free space.
 If your available storage is consistently less than 1GB, your device might slow down as iOS or iPadOS repeatedly makes room for more content.